zitadel/zitadel/docs/docs/quickstarts/login/nextjs.md

 yarn create next-app --typescript
 ```

-# Install Authentication library
+## Install authentication library

-To keep the template as easy as possible we use [next-auth](https://next-auth.js.org/) as our main authentication library.
-To install, run:
+To keep the template as easy as possible, we use [next-auth](https://next-auth.js.org/) as our main authentication library.

+1. To install, run:

 ```bash
 npm i next-auth